Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Examples

-\begin{example}[\textit{Harmless treatment}] Consider a setting where $Z$ is randomly assigned, so Assumption \ref{as:exog} holds, and there is a baseline treatment, i.e., the control, corresponding to $0 \in \mathcal D$.
-In many applications, it is reasonable to assume the remaining treatments are all harmless relative to the control.
-For example, in \cite{angrist2009incentives}, the outcome is academic performance, the control is no treatment, and the non-control treatments are (i) providing students with academic peer-advising service; (ii) financial incentives for good academic performance; and (iii) both (i) and (ii).
+\begin{example}[\textit{Harmless treatment}] Consider a setting in which $Z\in \mathcal Z = \{0,\ldots, K_z\}$ is randomly assigned, so Assumption \ref{as:exog} holds, and there is a baseline treatment, i.e., the control, corresponding to $0 \in \mathcal D = \{0,\ldots, K_d\}$.
+In many applications, it is reasonable to assume that the remaining treatments are harmless relative to the control.
+For example, in \cite{angrist2009incentives}, the outcome is academic performance, the control is no treatment, and the noncontrol treatments are (i) providing students with academic peer-advising service; (ii) financial incentives for good academic performance; and (iii) both (i) and (ii).
 It is therefore natural to assume that $Q\{Y(d) \geq Y(0)\} =1$ for all $d \in \mathcal D$.
-This restriction can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(0), \dots, y(|\mathcal D| - 1), d(0), \dots ,d(|\mathcal Z|-1 ) ) : y(d) \geq y(0) \text{ for all } d \in \mathcal D \}$. \end{example}
+This restriction can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(0), \dots, y(K_d), d(0), \dots ,d(K_z) ) : y(d) \geq y(0) \text{ for all } d \in \mathcal D \}$.
+This restriction is an example of what \cite{manski1997monotone} termed a semi-monotone ordering of outcomes.
+As discussed above in Example \ref{example:mtr}, our analysis differs from that of \cite{manski1997monotone} by additionally allowing restrictions on treatment-response types to be incorporated and enabling inference on parameters that condition on generalized principal strata. \end{example}

-\begin{remark} In many of the examples discussed above, $Y$ may be an ordinal outcome.
-In such instances, average treatment effects may not be interpretable; researchers may therefore consider instead the following types of parameters: (i) $Q\{Y_j > Y_k \mid R \in \mathcal R' \}$, the conditional probability of benefit of treatment $j$ versus treatment $k$; (ii) $Q\{Y_j \ge Y_k \mid R \in \mathcal R' \}$, the conditional probability of no harm of treatment $j$ versus treatment $k$; or (iii) $Q\{Y_j > Y_k \mid R \in \mathcal R'\} - Q\{Y_k > Y_j \mid R \in \mathcal R'\}$, the conditional relative treatment effect of treatment $j$ versus $k$.
+In many of the examples discussed above, $Y$ may be an ordinal outcome.
+In such instances, average treatment effects may not be interpretable.
+Nonetheless, researchers may consider other parameters that fit our framework, such as: (i) $Q\{Y(j) > Y(k) \mid R \in \mathcal R' \}$, the conditional probability of benefit of treatment $j$ versus treatment $k$; (ii) $Q\{Y(j) \ge Y(k) \mid R \in \mathcal R' \}$, the conditional probability of no harm of treatment $j$ versus treatment $k$; or (iii) $Q\{Y(j) > Y(k) \mid R \in \mathcal R'\} - Q\{Y(k) > Y(j) \mid R \in \mathcal R'\}$, the conditional relative treatment effect of treatment $j$ versus $k$.
 Each of these parameters can be written as \eqref{eq:parameter} for appropriate choices of $g$.
-For previous analysis of such parameters when $\mathcal{R}'=\mathcal{R}$ and $|\mathcal{D}| = 2$ or $3$, see \cite{lu2018treatment}, \cite{huang2019constructing} and \cite{gabriel2024sharp}. \end{remark}
+These parameters have been previously studied for the special case in which $\mathcal{R}'=\mathcal{R}$ and $|\mathcal{D}| = 2$ or $3$ by \cite{lu2018treatment}, \cite{huang2019constructing}, and \cite{gabriel2024sharp}.